rbind/daijiang/content/en/2017-03-30-updating-website-with-hugo-and-blogdown.md

 Here are some issues I still have:

 - I used to have my Chinese and English blogs separated; and I have two short names for Disqus comments for them.
 Now I have merged these two blogs into one folder, but I cannot merge their comments too.
 I can only choose one shortname.
 Any solutions?
+- In this setup (submodule for `public` folder), whenever I rebuild the site, almost all webpages in the `public` folder changed and need to commit and push to github??
+Why?
 - to be updated.

 ## Useful links